Learning Interpolations between Boltzmann Densities: Experiments

-This is only a rough estimate, but it is still reasonable to compare $e^{N(m{\overline\phi}^2-(\overline\phi-\alpha)^4)}$ to the empirical density of the mean of the samples from the model.
-This will indicate whether or not both modes of the target have been found by the flow.
-Finally, the factor $N$ in the exponent of Eq. \ref{eq:phi_Avg} means that $\overline \phi$ approximately behaves like $\phi$ at a $N$-times lower temperature, making the modes of $e^{-S}$ more isolated and the difference of their relative weights more pronounced (Fig. \ref{fig:m_plot}).

-\paragraph*{Experiments} We compare the deformation loss with the trainable interpolation to the reverse KL objective.
+\paragraph*{Sensitivity to the mass parameter.} Now we fix $N=16$ and vary the mass of particle $m \in \{1.50, 3.00,4.50,6.00\}$.
+We compare the continuity loss with the trainable interpolation to the reverse KL objective.
 The quantitative results are summarized in Table \ref{table:phi4}.
-A histogram of the empirical density of the mean is compared to $e^{N(m\phi^2-\lambda(\phi-\alpha)^4)}$ in Figure \ref{fig:potential_histograms}.
+In Figure \ref{fig:potential_histograms} we compare $e^{-V(\phi)}$ to the histogram of flattened samples from the trained models.
+This makes sense since the action encourages the particle to follow the one-dimensional Boltzmann density of the potential $V(\phi)$ at every time step.
+Note that these two densities are not supposed to perfectly match, and Fig. \ref{fig:potential_histograms} can only be used to detect mode-collapse of the flow.